Ali-RS/jme-vehicles/readme.md

  3. Set the `JAVA_HOME` environment variable:
    + using Bash:  `export JAVA_HOME="` *path to your JDK* `"`
    + using Windows Command Prompt:  `set JAVA_HOME="` *path to your JDK* `"`
- 4. Build the application:
+ 4. Build the library and the applications:
    + using Bash:  `./gradlew build`
    + using Windows Command Prompt:  `.\gradlew build`

+After a successful build,
+Maven artifacts will be found in `MavLibrary/build/libs`.
+To install the Maven artifacts to your local cache:

+ + using Bash:  `./gradlew :MavLibrary:publishToMavenLocal`
+ + using Windows Command Prompt:  `.\gradlew :MavLibrary:publishToMavenLocal`

+To run the MavDemo1 application:

+ + using Bash:  `./gradlew :MavDemo1:run`
+ + using Windows Command Prompt:  `.\gradlew :MavDemo1:run`

- 5. Run the application:
+To Run the HelloMav application:

-   + using Bash:  `./gradlew run`
+ + using Bash:  `./gradlew :HelloMav:run`
-   + using Windows Command Prompt:  `.\gradlew run`
+ + using Windows Command Prompt:  `.\gradlew :HelloMav:run`

 [Jump to table of contents](#toc)